-“Kansas has already laid the groundwork with hospitals on sepsis identification, working with The University of Kansas Health System Care Collaborative and Dr. Steven Q. Simpson of the Sepsis Alliance,” Sarah says.
+“Kansas has already laid the groundwork with hospitals on sepsis identification, working with The University of Kansas Health System Care Collaborative and Dr. Steven Q. Simpson of the Sepsis Alliance,” Irsik-Good says.
 “So we will focus on educating EMS first responders and training them to use clinical decision support tools, including the Redivus Health mobile technology, to screen for and diagnose sepsis.”

 Three rural Kansas communities – Edwards, Rooks and Smith counties – were selected as the focus area for the program due to their high rates of sepsis cases.

 “Redivus Health is designed to streamline the sepsis diagnosis.
-It removes variation and the possibility of missing steps,” Sarah says.
+It removes variation and the possibility of missing steps,” Irsik-Good says.
 “It’s perfect for the ‘high impact, low volume’ cases like sepsis that providers may only see once in a while in rural areas.”

 Demonstrating success at sepsis identification

 “We are ecstatic to be partnering on this important research project for these four states,” says Jeff Dunn, D.O., Redivus Health founder and CEO.
 “Our mobile app, in the hands of first responders, has tremendous potential to reduce the progression of sepsis.
 By catching the signs early, patients can get life-saving treatment sooner.”